 Muse Abuse occurs when artists exploit their real life and the people in it for the sake of their art, often to the serious detriment of the people around them and their relationships to other people in general.
-Related to The Muse, but more general - it's not just how the artist treats a particular other or others, but can spread through their entire life.
-Also, if really unlucky, they get alienated from themselves and their own experiences this way (see the example from Neil Gaiman, below).
+Related to The Muse, but more generalit's not just how the artist treats a particular other or others but can spread throughout their entire life.
+Also, if really unlucky, they get alienated from themselves and their own experiences this way (see the example from Neil Gaiman in the "Quotes" section).

 Generally Muse Abuse works as an inversion of the Pygmalion Plot in relation to people around the artist: Real Life gets turned into art, not the other way round, and it does not end happily, primarily because the artist, in the Muse Abuse case, relates better to the statue than the live version of the Galatea, whom they may neglect or actively ill-treat.
 (Not that the Pygmalion Plot always ends happily either, of course.)

-Of course, artists in category A often imagine they belong in Category B, and Muse Abuse as Take That to The Muse can occur in either of these categories - great artist are not above holding grudges.
+Of course, artists in category A often imagine they belong in Category B, and Muse Abuse as Take That! to The Muse can occur in either of these categories - great artists are not above holding grudges.

-This trope is not uncommon as a self-critical claim on the part of Real Life artists (writers, filmmakers, songwriters, etc. - Seen It a Million Times), though it often tends to have a ring of It's All About Me and Wangst.
+This trope is not uncommon as a self-critical claim on the part of Real Life artists (writers, filmmakers, songwriters, etc.), though it often tends to have a ring of It's All About Me and Wangst.
 By extension, it is also very common, especially on the part of the Author Avatar, in fictions, often by the same authors.

-For obvious reasons, this trope in general has potential to overlap with Writers Suck.
+For obvious reasons, this trope, in general, has the potential to overlap with Writers Suck.
 And, of course, some genres (blogging, confessional literature, the Roman à Clef, satire, and, of course, Real Person Slash) have this basically built in.

 Has nothing to do with the band.

-Lemon from Ano Natsu De Matteru is this.
+- Lemon from Waiting in the Summer is this.
 Seriously, she films almost every development in the series, to the point you wonder when did she get there.

-The Sandman: Both the artists in "Calliope", though this is more literal as they imprisoned and (sexually) abused the eponymous Greek muse.
+- The Sandman (1989): Both of the artists in "Calliope", though this is more literal as they imprisoned and (sexually) abused the eponymous Greek muse.
 Muse Abuse is also a theme in some of Neil Gaiman's non-graphic fiction works, and he has also spoken about the Real Life version of this.
 Specifically (from The Sandman Companion):